Hermann Schonbachler: Career

 Between 2005 and 2010, he was a five time world champion participating in the Stihl Timbersports Series.
 In 2013, he officially resigned from participating in those championships.
 In 2007 and 2008, he was European vice champion and 2006 and 2007 European champion with his Swiss team.
 At the world championship in Oberstdorf, Germany he was third best.
 In 2013, he officially resigned from practicing the sport, at the 11. world championships in Brienz, Switzerland.

 In 2011, Schonbachler became a TV-celebrity and national treasure, by participating in the Swiss TV produced series 'Up and away', which focused on documenting Swiss emigrants abroad.
 He was hired to work in Forestry in British Columbia, initially on a work visa and later on permanent residence which eventually led to citizenship.
 'Up and away' was awarded with the Swiss Television Prize in 2012.
 During these series, Schonbachler and his family became nationally known and awarded cult status by his humble means of life.
 An outburst of Schonbachler with his youngest son Richard "Richi" Schonbachler, became a hit on YouTube.
 In November 2012, the authors Beat Kuhn, W. Gassmann and Schonbachler's wife Christine, published the book "Ziemlich wild - die Geschichte der Familie Schönbächler" (en.
 Fairly wild - the history of the Schonbachler family".
 The first edition was sold out after two months and had to be reprinted.
 In 2013, the book was awarded first prize in the non-fiction category of the Swiss Book Trade's bestseller list.

 Personal life

 Schonbachler is married to Christine and has three children.

-They reside on 50 wooded acres in Rosswood, British Columbia.
+They reside on 50 wooded acres in British Columbia.
 Schonbachler is a Swiss-Canadian dual citizen.